Site Overlay

 What do Radiology Practitioner Assistants do?

-Radiology Practitioner Assistants (RPAs) are advanced radiographers who perform select imaging exams, assist with procedures, and manage patient care under the direct supervision of a radiologist, acting as a radiologist extender to streamline workflows and improve patient care.
+Radiology Practitioner Assistants (RPAs) are advanced radiographers who perform select imaging exams, assist with procedures, and manage patient care under the direct supervision of a radiologist, serving as radiologist extenders to streamline workflows and improve patient care.

 Their duties include assessing patients, performing imaging protocols, evaluating image quality, administering contrast agents, and sometimes preparing preliminary reports for the radiologist’s review.

-RPAs work in various settings, such as hospitals and imaging centers, to support diagnostic and interventional radiology departments.
+RPAs work across various settings, including hospitals and imaging centers, to support diagnostic and interventional radiology departments.

 Patient Management: RPAs perform patient assessments, obtain informed consent, and provide patient education and psycho-social support.